lryndavis/JS_EmberMessageBoard/README.md

 4.1.2016

-Epicodus Week 3, Ember Code Review
+Epicodus Javascript Week 3 / Ember Code Review

 Q & A is a simple question and answer message board app created in Ember JS.
 The app allows a user to submit a question, and receive responses from other users.
 All questions and answers are sorted by most recent posting, using a timestamp generated with Moment JS.

 Project Objectives:

 * Data is stored in and retrieved from Ember Data models and Firebase
-* Components are used to create display and behavior for your templates
+* Components are used to create display and behavior for templates
 * One-to-many relationship exists between Question and Answers

 ##Technologies Used